 9. Conclusion

-The shutdown problem is the problem of designing powerful artificial agents that are both shutdownable and useful.
-More precisely, it’s the problem of designing powerful agents that (1) shut down when a shutdown button is pressed, (2) don’t try to prevent or cause the pressing of the shutdown button, and (3) otherwise pursue goals competently.
-Unfortunately, the shutdown problem is difficult.
+Unfortunately, the shutdown problem is hard.
 In this paper, I proved three theorems making the difficulty precise.
-These theorems show that a small number of innocuous-seeming conditions together preclude shutdownability.
-Agents with preferences satisfying these conditions will try to prevent or cause the pressing of the shutdown button, even in cases where it’s costly to do so.
-The theorems also bring to light a worrying trade-off between patience and shutdownability: the more patient an agent, the greater the costs that agent is willing to incur in order to manipulate the button.
+These theorems suggest that useful agents satisfying some innocuous-seeming conditions will often try to prevent or cause the pressing of the shutdown button, even in cases where it’s costly to do so.
+The theorems also bring to light two worrying trade-offs: between discrimination and shutdownability on the one hand, and between patience and shutdownability on the other.
+The more discriminating an agent, the more often that agent will have some preference regarding the status of the shutdown button.
+The more patient an agent, the greater the costs that agent is willing to incur in order to manipulate the button.

 10. References